raymelon/string-fn/README.md

 ## wrap(str, wrapLimit, lazyFlag = false)

-This is not so easy to explain, so better see one example first

 ```
 stringFn.wrap("dr strangelove or how i learned to love the bomb", 15)
 // => [ "dr strangelove", "or how i", "learned to love", "the bomb" ]